 The Port of Halifax is a major contributor to the economy of Nova Scotia and is a national asset connecting importers and exporters with global markets.

-Direct and spin-off impacts of port-related activities include $1.58 billion in gross output and $671 million in Gross Domestic Product.
+Direct and spin-off impacts of port-related activities include 12,400 jobs and $1.7 billion in gross output.

 Jobs and Salaries

 The Port creates approximately 12,400 direct and indirect full-time equivalent jobs.
 Wages and salaries resulting from port activity exceed $500 million annually and the average wage for direct and spin-off jobs is $45,100, which is 29% above the provincial average.

 Rail and Trucking